-We continue to perform procedures over liabilities for claims and compensation.
-However, as a result of the Group's exposure to liabilities for claims and compensation reducing in the year (given, for example, some liabilities have been settled in the year and others are drawing closer to a regulatory deadline, reducing the longevity of the estimation period), we have not assessed this as one of the most significant risks in our current year audit and, therefore, it is not separately identified in our report this year.
-Key audit matters were reported in 2017 in respect of 'Impairment of loans and advances to customers fully secured on residential property and fully secured on land' and the 'Equity release no negative equity guarantee'.
-As a result of the Group's transition to IFRS 9, these key audit matters have been replaced with 'Expected credit losses on loans and advances to customers' and 'Fair value of the equity release portfolio', respectively, in 2018.
+ms and compensation.
+However, as a result of the Group's exposure to r (given, for example, some liabilities have been settled in the year and ag the longevity of the estimation period), we have not assessed this as and, therefore, it is not separately identified in our report this year. pairment of loans and advances to customers fully secured on uity release no negative equity guarantee'.
+As a result of the Group's placed with 'Expected credit losses on loans and advances to respectively, in 2018.